 Keen eyes may spot the small Anastasia Island beach mouse meandering through the shrubs along with the park’s resident gopher tortoises.
 Between May and October, visitors may also stumble upon the nesting grounds for loggerhead, leatherback, and green turtles.

-The Ocean Hammock Park Walkway is a tranquil experience in nature.
+One of the most relaxing St. Augustine day trips, the Ocean Hammock Park Walkway is a tranquil experience in nature.
 Although short, the trees soak up the noise, leaving you with the pitter-patter of shoes against wood and the rustling of the leaves.
 Soon, the sounds of crashing waves will join in and you’ll know you’re close to the beach.

 Other features of Ocean Hammock Park include an observation deck, picnic areas along with a kayak launch point.